All Jobs

 Job Summary and Representative Duties

-Participate in the development of programming including but not limited to performances, presentations, exhibitions, productions, audience services, ticketing services, marketing, and financial processing
+- Develop programming and events including but not limited to performances, presentations, exhibitions, and productions

-Initiate and maintain relationships with University community, guest presenters/performances, and external audiences
+- Initiate and foster relationships with the University community, guest presenters/performances, artist representatives, and external audiences

-Participate in fund-raising activities; write and assist with the preparation of grants
+- Maintain and track program budgets; participate in fund-raising activities; assist with the preparation of grants

 Level Matrix